MicrosoftDocs/bacx-pr/topics/make-quick-edits.md

 manager: "annbe"
 ---

-# Make quick edits to a topic
+# Make quick edits to a topic (Sample Chage)

-This is helpful if you are looking to make quick edits to a topic, and don't want to spend time finding the topic in our GitHub repo.
-Also, this does not require you to install any tools on your PC; all the work can be done using the browser!
+This is helpful if you are looking to make qcsadbncasljcbljascnklacn
 1. Ensure you have completed steps in [Get started](get-started.md).

 2. Identify the topic that you want to edit on the docs site.
 For example: